-2.13.
+2.12.
 Other non-investment risks

-The Trustees recognise that there are other, non-investment, risks faced by the Scheme, and takes these into consideration as far as practical in setting the Scheme's investment arrangements as part of their assessment of the other aspects of the Scheme's risk management processes.
+The Trustees recognise that there are other, non-investment, risks faced by the Scheme, and takes these into consideration as far as practical in setting the Scheme's investment arrangements as part of their assessment of the other aspects of the Scheme's Integrated Risk Management framework.